Glossary

 Indexer

-An application or library that keeps track of live Cells that match criteria specified by the developer or user.
+An application or library to trace live cells that comply with criteria specified by the developer or user.

 See Also